alicolville/shortcode-variables/readme.txt

 == Upgrade Notice ==

-4.0 - Bulk import shortcodes via CSV!
+4.0 - Bulk import shortcodes via CSV and now Quick Add!

 == Changelog ==

 = 4.0 =

 * New feature: Bulk import of shortcodes via CSV.
+* New feature: Quick Add shortcodes without having to open the editor and wait for page refreshes.
 * Improvement: Shortcodes can be deleted via Ajax on the list page.
 This saves waiting for a page refresh.
 * Improvement: Added "loading" animations on relevant UI elements.
 * Improvement: General code refactoring.